 After purchasing a compliant Schengen health insurance policy, the provider will issue a certificate.
 This document serves as proof of your coverage and is a mandatory for your visa application.

-- Insurance Company Details: Name and contact information of the provider.
+- Insurer’s Details: Name and contact details of the insurance company.

-- Personal Details: Your name, passport number, and other identifying information.
+- Personal Details: Your name and passport number along with other identification details.

 Examples